serztle/timeq/README.md

 ### Can timeq be also used with non-time based keys?

-There are no notable places where the key of an item is actually assumed to be timestamp, except for the default bucket func (which can be configured).
+There are no notable places where the key of an item is actually assumed to be timestamp, except for the default `BucketSplitConf` (which can be configured).
 If you find a good way to sort your data into buckets you should be good to go.
 Keep in mind that timestamps were the idea behind the original design, so your mileage may vary - always benchmark your individual usecase.
 You can modify one